vltr/sanic-toolbox/README.md

 $ pip install sanic-toolbox
 ```

-The basic usage of `sanic-toolbox` is based on the possibility to create lazy objects representing callables or direct injection of objects to simplify the development of your Sanic based applications.
+The main usage of `sanic-toolbox` is based on the possibility to create lazy objects representing callables or direct injection of objects to simplify the development of your Sanic based applications.

 ### Quick Example